 What habitats are preferred by these sage-grouse populations for nesting, brooding, and winter use areas and do they differ from random sites in vegetation structure and composition?

 - How is preferred habitat selection influenced by land use and habitat fragmentation?

 - Given the various levels of land-use in the Morgan-Summit SGMA, what is the spatial extent of potentially available nesting, brooding, and winter use habitats and how much of the available habitat is being used?

-Brandon Flack is a graduate student at Utah State University working toward a Master’s degree in Wildlife Biology.
+Brandon Flack graduated from Utah State University with a Master’s degree in Wildlife Biology.
 He earned his Bachelor’s degree in Wildlife Science from Utah State University in May 2014.
 Before he pursued higher education, Brandon tried his hand as an entrepreneur and owned a granite countertop and tile company.
 The change in the economy made it difficult to continue but Brandon was able to hone in on the career he truly wanted and decided to go back to school.
 With the help of his supporting wife and four children, Brandon was able to complete his bachelor’s degree in only four years.
 During his summers, he worked for the Utah Division of Wildlife Resources as a wildlife technician for the sensitive species program.
 He is an outdoorsman who loves to hunt, fish, hike, camp, and enjoy the solace that nature provides.
-Brandon enjoys working with others to solve problems and is excited to work with private land-owners during his Master’s project.
+Brandon enjoys working with others to solve problems and enjoyed working with private land-owners during his Master’s project.
 He is interested in animal behavior patterns and species interactions as well as human-wildlife interactions.
 He is excited to help provide crucial information about sage-grouse populations within the Morgan-Summit SGMA.